kontainapp/km/docs/debugging-guide.md

            "enableDebugging": true
         }
      }
 ```

 3. Add a Debug Config

-    We then add the following code to the `launch.json` file:
+    Add the following code to the `launch.json` file:

 ```
 {